jparras/jparras.github.io/_pages/about.md

 * In 2024, we have [published](../publications):
     - MOSAIC: An Artificial Intelligence–Based Framework for Multimodal Analysis, Classification, and Personalized Prognostic Assessment in Rare Cancers, in the journal JCO Clinical Cancer Informatics.
+    - Propensity weighted federated learning for treatment effect estimation in distributed imbalanced environments, in the journal Computers in Biology and Medicine.